Connor McDavid’s hat trick leads Oilers over Avalanche

-Connor McDavid had his third hat trick of the season, and the Edmonton Oilers beat the Colorado Avalanche 4-2 on Sunday to snap a six-game losing streak.
+McDavid had his third hat trick of the season and fourth of his career, and the Oilers beat the Avalanche 4-2 on Sunday to snap a six-game losing streak.

 McDavid now has 11 goals in the last nine games and two hat tricks.
-His first two goals tied the game, and his last one was into an empty net at 18:34 of the third.
+His first two goals tied the game, and his last one was into an empty net with 1:26 remaining.

+"Obviously the team isn't finding a way to have success, but it's a credit to the guys I'm playing with," McDavid said.
+"It's been pretty fluid, I've been playing with a bunch of guys, and it's a credit to them."

 He has five goals in two games against the Avalanche this season.

 Ryan Strome also scored and Cam Talbot had 24 saves for the Oilers, who snapped Colorado's 10-game home winning streak.
+The Avalanche had not lost since Dec.
+27 against Arizona but failed to match Pittburgh's current 11-game home winning streak.

-The Avalanche got goals from Tyson Jost and Alexander Kerfoot, and Semyon Varlamov had 36 saves, but Colorado couldn't take advantage of the return of Nathan MacKinnon.
+Colorado got goals from Tyson Jost and Alexander Kerfoot, and Semyon Varlamov had 36 saves, but the Avalanche couldn't take advantage of the return of Nathan MacKinnon.

 MacKinnon missed eight games with a left shoulder injury suffered in Vancouver on Jan.
 30. He was second in the league in scoring when he was injured.
 He entered Sunday tied for 16th with 61 points.